You can operate native Kubernetes objects such as Deployment and DaemonSet in the console.

 The Kubernetes objects are persistent entities in clusters and are used to host services running within the clusters.
 Different Kubernetes objects can represent diffrent entites:

 You can use Kubernetes objects directly in the TKE console or through the Kubernetes APIs such as kubectl.

-Common Kubernetes objects are mainly divided into the following types:
+Common Kubernetes objects can be divided into the following types:

-There are dozens of other Kubernetes objects such as Namespace, HPA, and ResourceQuota.
+There are dozens of other Kubernetes objects such as Namespace, HPA, and ResourceQuotas.
 You can use different objects based on your business needs.
-The objects available vary by Kubernetes version.
-For more information, visit Kubernetes' official website.
+Available objects vary depending on Kubernetes version.
+For more information, visit Kubernetes website.

 TKE applies the following resource limits to all managed clusters by using ResourceQuota/tke-default-quota.
 If you need more quota, please submit a ticket to apply.

 |5 < Number of nodes ≤ 20||8000||6000|